James Dyson Award

 The competition is open annually to designers who think differently, to create products that work better.

 Engineers who follow an iterative design process.
-The judges – and James Dyson especially – are drawn to designs that employ clever yet simple engineering principles.
-If it's a sustainable design, that’s even better.
+The judges – and James Dyson especially – are drawn to designs that employ clever yet simple engineering principles and address clear problems.

 As well as proving a project’s technical viability, we love entrants to show us that it’s commercially viable, too.